garypan51/Image-Browser-For-Reddit/README.md

 The following app displays images from imaged based subreddits.
 It is meant to demonstrate how to make api calls to Reddit and parse json response files.
-Essentially the app displays images from a post (if the post contains an image), and allows for users to see comments from that post.
+Essentially the app displays images from a post (if the post contains an image), and allows for users to see comments for that post.

 ## Building the App